Search

 You will achieve a score out of 100 based on your performance in entrance exams.
 For each programme, the Dean will set a points threshold.
 Applicants scoring above the points threshold will be conditionally accepted – the points threshold can vary from year-to-year.

-Stipendium Hungaricum and Diaspora applicants will be notified of their results via the DreamApply application platform by the end of April 2023 (for any first-choice programme) and by the end of May 2023 (for any second choice programme).
+Stipendium Hungaricum and Diaspora applicants will be notified of their results via the DreamApply application platform by May.

 Uploading documents